Content Search in Office 365

 Export search results

 After a search is successfully run, you can export the search results to a local computer.
 When you export email results, they can be downloaded to your computer as PST files or as individual messages (.msg files).
 When you export content from SharePoint and OneDrive sites, copies of native Office documents are exported.
-There are also additional documents and reports that are included with the exported search results.
-You can also just export the search results report and not the actual items.
+There are also other documents and reports that are included with the exported search results.
+You can also export the search results report and not the actual items.

 To export search results: